Room Rater was a beloved pandemic distraction. But the backlash has arrived, courtesy of Jeb Bush.

 “It’s all meant to be lighthearted fare for the covid pandemic and lockdown,” he said.
 “None of it is meant to be taken that seriously.
 And 98 percent of the time, people react with the humor in which it’s intended.”

-But a backlash against the account has been bubbling under the surface — and finally overflowed on social media the night of Heye’s rating, when former Republican Florida Gov. Jeb Bush retweeted it with some added commentary.
+But a backlash against the account has been bubbling under the surface — and finally overflowed on social media the night of Heye’s rating, when former Republican Florida governor Jeb Bush retweeted it with some added commentary.

 “Mr. Room Rater, is it possible now that the election is over to rate rooms on a non partisan basis?
 Are you a room rater or a hyper partisan person that is the problem?
 We need less hyper partisanship on backgrounds at this time for our country,” Bush tweeted, adding, “Room man, do a review of your ratings based on ideology and publish it.
 The backgrounds are varied but your bias is constant.
 Be honest.
 Try to make a difference.
 If not, you are part of the problem.”